Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 Another option would be reaching the lower cable car station and taking the cable car up to Stella Maris.

-On a Saturday morning, we woke up early and drove to see the sunrise in Haifa.
+As I mentioned above, Stella Maris viewpoint is also the upper cable car stop.
+And on a Saturday morning, we woke up early and drove to see the sunrise in Haifa.
 The pre-picked point was the viewpoint near Stella Maris Monastery.

-If you either continue descending with this trail or take the cable car down, then you can reach Cave of Elijah.
+If you either continue descending with this trail or take the cable car down, you can reach the Cave of Elijah.
 And near Elijah’s cave, you can find two marine museums.
 They are the Israeli National Maritime Museum and Clandestine Immigration And Naval Museum.

 The Carmelites are a religious group within the Catholic Church.
 Their name derives from Mt.
 Carmel, the place of their outset.